lunarmodules/ldoc/manual.md

 }
 ```

-The tags basically add all the detail that cannot be derived from the source code
+The tags basically add all the detail that cannot be derived from the source code automatically.
-automatically.

 #### Function parameters and return values

-Common tags are the 'param' tag which takes a parameter name followed by a parameter
-description separated by a space, and the 'return' tag which is simply followed by
-a description for a return value:
+Common tags are the 'param' tag which takes a parameter name followed by a parameter description separated by a space, and the 'return' tag which is simply followed by a description for a return value:

 ```lua
 -- @param name_of_parameter the description of this parameter as verbose text -- @return the description of the return value
 ```

-If you want to [specify a type](#Tag_Modifiers) for a parameter or a return value,
-there are also 'tparam' and 'treturn':
+If you want to [specify a type](#Tag_Modifiers) for a parameter or a return value, there are also 'tparam' and 'treturn':

 ```lua
 -- @tparam string text this parameter is named 'text' and has the fixed type 'string' -- @treturn {string,...} a table of substrings
 ```

-There may be multiple 'param' tags, which should document each formal parameter of the
+There may be multiple 'param' tags, which should document each formal parameter of the function.
-function.
-For Lua, there can also be multiple 'return' tags
+For Lua, there can also be multiple 'return' tags:

 ```lua
 --- solve a quadratic equation.